Skip to main content

 4 Misconceptions About Addiction and Substance Use

-While the term addiction might conjure up stereotypical images of certain demographics or substances, addiction, and substance use don’t discriminate against age, gender, or social class and could involve substances such as illicit drugs, prescription pills, alcohol, and gambling.
+The term addiction might conjure up stereotypical images of specific demographics or substances.
+However, addiction and substance use don’t discriminate against age, gender, or social class.
+It can involve substances such as illicit drugs, prescription pills, alcohol, and gambling.

 Not all addictions look the same.
-For some people, addiction and substance use can be a quiet struggle experienced in isolation; while for others, it might be a battle that includes intervention, detox, or adhering to a strict treatment program.
+For some people, addiction and substance use can be a quiet struggle experienced in isolation.
+For others, it might be a battle that includes intervention, detox, or adhering to a strict treatment program.

-In order to better understand how people are affected by addiction & substance use, and how to treat addiction, we want to dispel some common myths and misconceptions surrounding the topic.
+To better understand how people are affected by addiction & substance use, we want to dispel some common myths and misconceptions.

 1. Addiction and Substance Use Are the Same Thing

 The terms ‘substance use’ and ‘addiction’ are often used interchangeably, but there are some key differences.
-A substance disorder is primarily defined by how someone voluntarily uses alcohol or drugs, while addiction is categorized by withdrawal symptoms, compromised brain functions, and a person’s inability to control their impulses to use substances.
+A substance disorder is primarily defined by how someone voluntarily uses alcohol or drugs.
+Addiction is categorized by withdrawal symptoms, compromised brain functions, and a person’s inability to control their impulses to use substances.

-Scientists believe the compulsive and destructive behaviors that come about in addiction disorders are due to physical changes in areas of the brain that are critical for decision-making, memory, learning, and behavior control.
+Scientists believe the compulsive and destructive behaviors that come about in addiction disorders are due to physical changes in areas of the brain.
+These areas are critical for decision-making, memory, learning, and behavior control.

 According to the National Institute on Drug Abuse (NIDA), “Addiction is defined as a relapsing, chronic brain disease that is characterized by compulsive drug-seeking use, despite harmful consequences.
 It is considered a brain disease because drugs change the brain; they change its structure and how it works.
-These brain changes can be long lasting and can lead to many harmful and often self-destructive behaviors.”
+These brain changes can be long-lasting and lead to many harmful and self-destructive behaviors.”

-Some scientists and health professionals argue that the difference between substance use and addiction is that substance use alters the brain only briefly, while an addiction alters the brain to a point where it becomes a mental health issue.
+Some scientists argue that the difference between substance use and addiction is that substance use alters the brain only briefly.
+In contrast, addiction alters the brain to a point where it becomes a mental health issue.

-Dr. Gabor Maté, addiction expert, speaker, and best-selling author, argues that it’s not drugs themselves that change brain chemistry and create addiction; it’s trauma or the experience of loss, however minute over the course of our lives, that causes the brain neuropathways to alter and predispose someone to develop addictive habits.
-He points to how addictive tendencies govern the most basic and life-sustaining needs and functions, such as incentive and motivation, physical and emotional pain relief, the regulation of stress, and the capacity to feel and receive love.
+Dr. Gabor Maté, addiction expert, speaker, and best-selling author, argues that it’s not drugs that change brain chemistry and create addiction.
+It’s trauma or the experience of loss that causes the brain’s neuropathways to alter and predispose someone to addictive habits.
+Addictive tendencies govern the most basic and life-sustaining needs and functions.
+This includes incentive and motivation, physical and emotional pain relief, the regulation of stress, and the capacity to feel and receive love.
 Furthermore, Mate believes that addiction should be treated with compassion.
 Click here to view Dr. Gabor Mate’s video, What is addiction? where he elaborates on this.

 “Choices do not happen without a brain – it is the mechanism of choice.
 The quality of a person’s choices depends on the health of that mechanism.
-Even if taking a drug for the first time is a free choice, the progression of brain changes that occur after that involves the weakening of circuits in the prefrontal cortex and elsewhere that are necessary for exerting self-control and resisting the temptations of drug use.
-Once addiction takes hold, there is greatly diminished capacity, on one’s own, to stop using.”- Dr. Nora Volkow, writing for the National Institute on Drug Abuse
+Even if taking a drug for the first time, there is a progression of brain changes that occur.
+It involves the weakening of circuits in the prefrontal cortex.
+These are necessary for exerting self-control and resisting the temptations of drug use.
+Once addiction takes hold, there is greatly diminished capacity, on one’s own, to stop using.”- Dr. Nora Volkow, writing for the National Institute on Drug Abuse.

 2. Addiction to prescription medications is less harmful than other substances

-While prescription drugs are largely perceived as ‘safe’ because they are dispensed by a doctor, their effects can be just as harmful, if not more dangerous, than illegal drugs.
+While prescription drugs are primarily perceived as ‘safe’ because a doctor dispenses them, their effects can be just as harmful as illegal drugs.
 If you look at opioids such as heroin and oxycodone, for example, they have the same addictive properties and effects, but one is accessible over the counter.

-Opioid addiction often starts with prescription medications like oxycodone, which interacts with opioid receptors in the brain to alleviate pain and produce feelings of euphoria.
-Due to its highly addictive nature, misuse can quickly lead to an opioid use disorder, contributing to the growing opioid crisis.
-Even after treatment, the likelihood of relapse is high, as the changes to the brain’s reward circuit make it challenging to maintain long-term abstinence.
+Opioid addiction often starts with prescription medications like oxycodone.
+These medications interact with opioid receptors in the brain to alleviate pain and produce feelings of euphoria.
+Due to its highly addictive nature, misuse can quickly lead to an opioid use disorder.
+Even after treatment, the likelihood of relapse is high.
+This is because the changes to the brain’s reward circuit make it challenging to maintain long-term abstinence.

 3. The answer to addiction is quitting cold turkey

-Quitting addictive substances suddenly can be dangerous, even life-threatening for an addict due to severe withdrawal symptoms, including being sick and other physical symptoms, that can harm the brain and body.
-Due to this, many people use to avoid withdrawal symptoms.
+Quitting addictive substances suddenly can be dangerous, even life-threatening, due to severe withdrawal symptoms, including being sick and other physical symptoms, that can harm the brain and body.
+Due to this, many people tend to avoid withdrawal symptoms.

 For addiction recovery, rather than quitting cold turkey, NIDA suggests that addiction treatment medications should be paired with behavioral therapy rather than relying solely on willpower.
 That’s because addiction can change the brain’s chemistry, making it hard to quit even if you want to.